-Wake County regulates land development within areas of the county located outside the planning jurisdictions of its 12 municipalities.
-Policies governing land use, development and design are in the Wake County Unified Development Ordinance, which can be found by clicking the button below.
+Wake County regulates land development within areas of the county located outside the planning jurisdictions of its 12 municipalities and the Raleigh-Durham Airport Authority.
+Policies governing land use, development and design are in the Wake County Unified Development Ordinance, which can be found by clicking the button above.

 Our department maintains records and site plans for subdivisions developed or planned in unincorporated Wake County.
 View subdivisions approved or developed between 2003 - July 2018.